 - Partners begin meeting independently.
 If, at any point, a participant has concerns about the program, he or she should contact ESL Programs.

-The application period for the Fall 2013 session is now closed.
-We will begin accepting applications for Spring 2014 in January.
+The application period for the Spring 2014 session is now closed.
+We will begin accepting applications for Summer 2014 in mid-May.

 - View or print our brochure

 - Tips for a successful partnership

 - Tips for meeting with non-native English speakers

 Responses from the UI Community